Consensus-Based Optimization for Saddle Point Problems: Acknowledgements

 \section{Acknowledgements}

-J.Q.\@~is partially supported by the National Science and Engineering Research Council of Canada (NSERC).
-K.R.\@~acknowledges the financial support from the Technical University of Munich -- Institute for Ethics in Artificial Intelligence (IEAI).
+J.Q.\@~is partially supported by the National Science and Engineering Research Council of Canada (NSERC) and by the PIMS-Europe Fellowship funding.
+K.R.\@~acknowledges financial supports from the Technical University of Munich-Institute for Ethics in Artificial Intelligence (IEAI).

+The authors moreover sincerely thank the two referees for their careful and insightful comments and suggestions which helped improve the article.